Molten Cloud platform delivery guide

 • Check AVOD/FAST rights per territory manually from contracts

-• Build and maintain Direct Publisher JSON feed by hand
+• Build and maintain MRSS/JSON feed for Roku-approved aggregators by hand

 • Track ad-revenue royalties in separate spreadsheets